troyrusso/WeightedGreedySampling/README.md

 4.  `4_ProcessResults.sh`: **Run this after all cluster jobs are complete.** Aggregates the raw result files into organized, per-dataset files.
 Results are split by evaluation type into `test_set_metrics` and `full_pool_metrics` folders.

 5.  `5_ImageGeneration.sbatch`: Submits a parallel job array to generate all individual trace plots for every dataset, metric, and evaluation type.
-The `--no-legend` flag can be added to this script's Python call to generate plots ready for compilation.

 6.  `6_CompileAllPlots.sbatch`: Submits a parallel job array to compile the individual plots into summary grid images, perfect for presentations.
 This script is highly configurable for different layouts.